 - It requires simple ingredients but delivers big flavor!
 Lemon, pepper and dill pair beautifully with the subtle flavors of salmon.

-- The fish is tender and moist, and
+- The fish is tender and moist

-How to make this salmon
+How to make delicious Lemon Pepper Salmon

 Ingredients you will need:

-Tips for cooking salmon perfectly every time
+Tips for cooking lemon pepper salmon or any other salmon dish perfectly every time

 - Don’t salt the salmon before you are ready to cook it.
 Salt draws moisture out of the fish and can dry it out.